rokadvednt03/Generic-Linux-Device-Driver-BBB/README.md

 ---

 ## Contributing
 Contributions are welcome!
 If you'd like to improve this project, please fork the repository and submit a pull request.
 Any enhancements, bug fixes, or feature additions are appreciated.

+---

+## Authors
+- **Vedant** - Project Implementation
+- **21BEC023 & 21BEC106** - Documentation and Testing